 The majority of vegetables are safe for dogs to consume if they manage to get hold of any, whether raw or steamed: asparagus; bell peppers; broccoli; carrots; celery; cucumber; green peas; lettuce; mushrooms; sweet potatoes; and zucchini.
 In small quantities, these vegetables are a great treat substitute and an excellent source of vitamins and fibre, although it is always better to feed your dog purpose-made dog food and treats to keep their diet at its most balanced.

 However, you should never give your dog bulb vegetables, as these can cause a range of side effects, like anaemia, irregular heartbeat, dizziness, and fatigue.
-Key offenders, especially around the holiday seasons, are chives, leeks, shallots, and garlic.
+Key offenders, especially around the holiday seasons, are onions, chives, leeks, shallots, and garlic.

 Blackberries and blueberries are another food group you don’t need to worry about if your dog eats.
 In fact, they are low in carbohydrates while being high in antioxidants, so can even boost your dog’s immune system.
 They are also a rich source of fibre, minerals and vitamins.

 Other human foods which dogs can eat in small quantities (although you should not make a habit of) include:

 - Bread – with no added ingredients, including spices or raisins.
 Never feed your dog raw dough.

 - Peanut Butter – tends to be a dog favourite.
 However, while it may not harm your dog to eat a small amount of peanut butter, it should not be given as a treat or to help your dog consume medication, as it contains the sweetener Xylitol, which can be fatal to dogs.

 - Oatmeal –source of fibre, vitamins and minerals.

 Holiday treats: Can I feed my dog Christmas dinner?